p0sel0k/evolved.lua/README.md

 function evolved.commit() end
 ```

 The [`evolved.defer`](#evolveddefer) function starts a deferred scope.
 This means that all changes made inside the scope will be queued and applied after leaving the scope.
-The [`evolved.commit`](#evolvedcommit) function closes a last deferred scope and applies all queued changes.
+The [`evolved.commit`](#evolvedcommit) function closes the last deferred scope and applies all queued changes.
 These functions can be nested, so you can start a new deferred scope inside an existing one.
 The [`evolved.commit`](#evolvedcommit) function will apply all queued changes only when the last deferred scope is closed.

 ```lua
 local evolved = require 'evolved'